 - Quarantine can end after day 7 with a negative COVID-19 test, as long as

-- The test was performed on day 5 or later,
+- the test was performed on day 5 or later,

-- The test results come back negative before quarantine is ended, and
+- the test results come back negative before quarantine is ended, and

-- The individual has remained symptom-free.
+- the individual has remained symptom-free.

 In either case, an individual leaving quarantine before day 14 should continue to monitor symptoms through day 14 and should immediately isolate themselves if they should become symptomatic.
-They should also be vigilant about observing recommended preventative measures at all times, including wearing a face mask, observing social distancing, and practicing good hand hygiene.
+They should also be vigilant about observing recommended preventive measures at all times, including wearing a face mask, observing social distancing, and practicing good hand hygiene.

 Employees with a Fever, Cough, or Other Concerning Symptoms

 Employees who are ill are encouraged to stay home until they have been fever-free for at least 24 hours, without the use of fever-reducing or other symptom-altering medicine.
 Employees should notify their supervisor and stay home if they are sick.
 If illness develops during work, managers should recommend that employees who are sick remain off duty (i.e., on sick leave) until symptoms resolve and that they seek medical assistance, as appropriate.
 If an employee declines to take leave, managers should consult Human Resources.